National Network for Environmental Management Studies Fellowship Program (66.952)

 Students are required to submit an official transcript from each 2- or 4-year college or university, or distance learning institution attended.
 A student must submit verification of acceptance and/or enrollment in a graduate or Ph.D. program if the applicant is a graduating senior.
 This program is excluded from coverage under OMB Circular No. A-87.

 Regarding pre-application/pre-proposal assistance with respect to competitive funding opportunities under this program description, EPA will generally specify the nature of the pre-application/pre-proposal assistance, if any, that will be available to applicants in the competitive announcement.
 For additional information, contact the individual(s) listed as "Information Contacts" or see Appendix IV of the Catalog.
-This program is excluded from coverage under E.O.
-12372.
 Environmental impact information is not required for this program.
 This program is excluded from coverage under E.O.
 12372.

 Application Procedure

 This program is excluded from coverage under OMB Circular No. A-102.
 This program is excluded from coverage under OMB Circular No. A-110.
-Students who are interested in applying for a NNEMS fellowship must submit four complete application packages (one original and three copies) that include:1) A completed NNEMS application, 2) SF 424, 3) A resume, 4) A completed NNEMS reference form, 5) A completed NNEMS Disclosure and Waiver Statement, 6) Verification of acceptance and/or enrollment in a graduate or Ph.D. program if the applicant is a graduating senior, and 7) An official transcript for each 2- or 4-year college or university, or distance learning institution attended.
-Official transcripts should be opened and photocopied as three copies.
+Students who are interested in applying for a NNEMS fellowship must submit three complete application packages (one original and two copies) that include: 1) A completed NNEMS application, 2) SF 424, 3) A resume, 4) A completed NNEMS reference form, 5) A completed NNEMS Disclosure and Waiver Statement, 6) Verification of acceptance and/or enrollment in a graduate or Ph.D. program if the applicant is a graduating senior, and 7) An official transcript for each 2- or 4-year college or university, or distance learning institution attended.
+Official transcripts should be opened and photocopied as two copies of the transcript are required for each complete application.
 NNEMS application forms can be obtained on our web site at: www.epa.gov/enviroed.
 Applicants must submit their completed application package to: NNEMS Fellowship Program, Tetra Tech EM Inc., 1881 Campus Commons Drive, Suite 200, Reston, VA 20191.
-Students selected for a NNEMS Fellowship must fill out a Fellowship Application (EPA Form 5770-2), a Fellowship Facilities and Commitment Statement (5770-3), and a NNEMS Fellowship Application.
+Students selected for a NNEMS Fellowship must fill out a Fellowship Application (EPA Form 5770-2) and a Fellowship Facilities and Commitment Statement (EPA Form 5770-3).
 Applicants may be able to use http://www.grants.gov to electronically apply for certain grant opportunities under this CFDA.

 Award Procedure